 Searching Google Scholar can be a nice complement to database searching.
 It is particularly useful finding related more recent articles when you only have one or two good articles to go on with ...

 To enable this, you need to use a custom Google Scholar URL.
-There are five ways that you can do this:
+There are four ways that you can do this: